Getting started with long-term care insurance

 Long-term care insurance also takes a senior’s housing preferences into consideration.
 One can choose a policy to help with home care, a retirement home or a nursing facility.

 Older adults living at home may also want to consider installing a medical alarm system.
-This device can be used to instantly send a personal emergency response message to request aid.
+Medical alert systems can be used to instantly send a personal emergency response message to request aid.